AlanGarciaAtos/learning-plan-angular/2_css-and-preprocessors/8_sass-practical/notes.md

 - How to structure folder of sass
 - Is it bad to nest a lot or what is the limit
+- transition: 1s ease-out; works but no transition: all 0.2 ease-in-out;

 ### Configuration in settings.json for sass